OUR NEXT COURSE WILL TAKE PLACE OVER THE MORNINGS OF SATURDAYS OCTOBER 24th & 31st and NOVEMBER 7th

 Theatre is a live experience, which is why in our courses we not only explore and play with the words on the page but have also always employed actors to workshop the draft scripts of participants, to see how the scripts actually stand up to live, physical rehearsal and performance.
 However, the new circumstances in which we find ourselves mean that, for the moment, none of that is possible, so we are now offering a remote course.
-(We refer to it as a remote course rather than an online one, though of course it takes place over the internet, as online courses often offer teaching that can be accessed at any time, while our course is interactive – the tutor, Rib Davis, engaging directly with the participants throughout.)
+(We refer to it as a remote course rather than an online one, though of course it takes place over the internet, as online courses often offer teaching that can be accessed at any time, while our course is interactive – the tutors, Rib Davis and Brian Woolland, engaging directly with the participants throughout.)

 The course uses the Zoom platform (use of the platform is free at the participant end).
 The workshops will be a mixture of plenary sessions, individual writing exercises and pair exercises (using the Zoom breakout facility – participants do not need to know how to use this facility, as it is operated from our end).